Soumeh/Github-Action-Testing/README.md

 - Removed the Anvil repair cost penalty after repairing items
 - Removed the Mending enchantment altogether
 - Replaced Chests in ancient cities with Strongboxes, which take longer to open and break than regular chests
+- Added new tooltips for enchantments / armor trims

 ## Upgrade Materials (W.I.P.)